perki/backloop.dev/renew/README.md

 Renew and publish `*.backloop.dev` wildcard SSL certificate with Let's Encrypt and Gandi.

-- Outputs the certificates to `docs/`, published on `https://perki.github.io/backloop.dev-renew/`
+- Outputs the certificates to `gh-pages/` branch, published on `https://perki.github.io/backloop.dev-renew/`
 - The published certificates are used by the [backloop.dev](https://github.com/perki/backloop.dev) package

 The renewal is managed by GithHub's workflow see (.github/worflows)[../.github/workflows].

+## Installation

+- `npm install`
+- `npm run setup` - clone gh-pages branch as a directory

 ## Usage